gobbyo/IoT/docs/tutorial-deploydps.md

     Location              : centralus
     ```

 1. Verify you have successfully deployed a new resource group and DPS by opening the [Azure Portal](https://portal.azure.com).
+Following the diagram below: 1️⃣ Open the DPS resource group you created earlier in this tutorial.
+2️⃣ Verify the deployment succeeded, if not, then click on the `Deployments` hyperlink to troubleshoot the issue.
+3️⃣ Verify the presence of your new DPS.

 ![verify_dps]